Sigfried/SkeletonComparativeEffectStudy/studyReadme.md

 License
 =======
-The SkeletonComparativeEffectStudy package is licensed under Apache License 2.0
+The hiv_test_study package is licensed under Apache License 2.0

 Development
 ===========
-SkeletonComparativeEffectStudy was developed in ATLAS and R Studio.
+hiv_test_study was developed in ATLAS and R Studio.

 ### Development status